almik7078j/notes/README.md

 # 2023-11-25
 - "Today's programming wisdom is to write code that is easy to understand and maintain.
 This means using clear and concise variable names, writing comments to explain complex logic, and organizing your code into modular and reusable functions.
 Remember, code is read more often than it is written, so make it easy for others (and your future self) to read and understand."

+# 2023-11-26
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge that programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
+It also reminds us of the importance of anticipating potential problems and building in safeguards to prevent them.